-Since tomorrow starts a new month, I’m printing fresh charts for all of us, Dad included.
-He’s feeling re-motivated after running into a nurse at the hospital today who switched to vegan on Doug’s recommendation last September and has subsequently lost 50 lbs and gotten off all her diabetes meds!
+Since tomorrow starts a new month, I’m printing fresh copies of this daily dozen food chart for all of us, Dad included.
+He’s feeling re-motivated after running into a nurse at the hospital today who switched to vegan on Doug’s recommendation last September.
+She subsequently lost 50 lbs and got off all her diabetes meds!

 We traveled to Dallas mid-month for our son Samuel’s wedding.
 Most moms get flowers or chocolate on Mother’s Day; I got a brand new daughter-in-law!

 Interestingly, Samuel’s only known his beautiful bride Bekah for a little over a year.
-His sister Bethany introduced them last April, prefacing the introduction with, “Bekah, I’d like you to meet the brother you’re going to marry.
+His sister Bethany introduced them last April.
+Never one to beat around the bush, Beth prefaced the introduction with, “Bekah, I’d like you to meet the brother you’re going to marry.
 I hope you don’t mind.”
 (Evidently, she didn’t.) 🙂

 We came home just long enough to do laundry and pack our bags again, then headed to Houston.
 There we paddle boated at the park…